 Human trafficking usually doesn’t look like what people think, Rob asserts.
 It doesn’t typically begin with a stranger snatching a person in a parking lot, or with a container ship of victims from overseas.
 More often, it’s someone the victim is close to—or even a family member.

-Trafficking can also exploit people for their labour, although sex trafficking is more common.
+Trafficking can also exploit people for their labor, although sex trafficking is more common.

-“This stuff is happening in America, Australia, and everywhere in between,” says Rob.
-It affects boys and girls, men and women, and it happens in cities globally, to people of every race, in every type of neighbourhood—yet many of us don’t realise that it affects people in our own community.
+“This stuff is happening right here in America,” says Rob.
+It affects boys and girls, men and women, and it happens in cities across the U.S. and globally, to people of every race, in every type of neighborhood—yet many of us don’t realize that it affects people in our own community.

 There’s also a false narrative that pimps protect sex workers, he says, when in actuality, these pimps are trafficking them.

-“The reality of trafficking is that it’s in your city, and in your neighbourhood,” – Rob Beattie
+“The reality of trafficking is that it’s in your city, and in your neighborhood,” – Rob Beattie

 Rob has seen moving success stories from tattoo removal in the past.
 One survivor in California had been tattooed down her jawline, and SGR arranged for a private contractor to laser-remove it.
 An incredibly strong person, she’s now working on finishing her counseling degree so she can help others recover from abusive situations.